 “We can’t see past ourselves” –Innra, mother of Hestia, Agnayi, Chantico, Vesta, and St. Brigid; “we already know what we would do in a given situation, earthly or elsewhere, so it feels like it already occurred.
 Take Ashurbanipal of Assyria: a too-tempting target for Bellum, for example, as will be Tudhaliya I, Ramses II, Alexander (with help from Cempa), Wu Zetian, Atilla, Caesar, Aurelius, Muawiyah I, Innocent III, Cromwell, James II, Mussolini, Lenin, ‘Now We Have ‘Em’ Custer, ‘Mission Accomplished’ Bush…and so many others.”

-“Not to mention their tools: metals forged in Mesopotamia, the stirrup invented in Mongolia, gunpowder and firearms in China, the machine gun in Britain, the atomic bomb in New Mexico…” –Smee, future god of technologists, bragging, as would overconfident Goibniu, Daedalus, Svarog, Vulcan, Yu, and Wayland one day.
+“Not to mention their tools: metals forged in Mesopotamia, the stirrup invented in Mongolia, gunpowder and firearms in China, the machine gun in Britain, the atomic bomb in California…” –Smee, future god of technologists, bragging, as would overconfident Goibniu, Daedalus, Svarog, Vulcan, Yu, and Wayland one day.